Video denoising

 It is done in two areas:

-They are chroma and luminance, chroma noise is where one see color fluctuations and luminance is where one see light/dark fluctuations.
-Generally, the luminance noise looks more like film grain while chroma noise looks more unnatural or digital like.
+They are chroma and luminance; chroma noise is where one sees color fluctuations, and luminance is where one sees light/dark fluctuations.
+Generally, the luminance noise looks more like film grain, while chroma noise looks more unnatural or digital-like.

 Video denoising methods are designed and tuned for specific types of noise.

-Typical video noise types are following:
+Typical video noise types are the following: